Skip to content

 A version entry is stored on our server and alongside some metadata (like name, description, created at) it contains references to every file in your project at that time point like this:

-The unique files hashes mean uploading a new version of the file with the same name doesn't matter.
-DivBase will know that entry refers to the older version of the file.
+The unique file identifier means uploading a new version of the file with the same name doesn't matter.
+DivBase will know that the entry refers to the older version of the file.

 Add a new version